Michael Blum (artist): Video travelogues

 In the following years, Blum confronted his knowledge with personal situations in a global context, which resulted in the production of several travelogues.
 Wandering Marxwards (1998) was produced during the Long March.
 Trot, Trot, Mao, Meow residency at the Banff Center for the Arts, Banff, Canada.
 The project followed Einsenstein's failure to film Marx's Capital and considered the relevance of a re-reading of Marx 150 years after the Communist Manifesto had been written.

 In The Language Course (2000), a collaboration with Carlos Amorales and NGO El Caracol in Mexico City, Blum learnt Spanish from former street kids they were working with.

-In My Sneakers, Blum embarked on a journey to Indonesia to find out where his Nike sneakers came from.
+In My Sneakers (2001), Blum embarked on a journey to Indonesia to find out where his Nike sneakers came from.
 This project was produced in collaboration with Jakarta-based artists collective ruangrupa.

 17 Aandbloem Street (2003) is a portrait of post -Apartheid South Africa, centered around a singular house in Cape Town, 10 years after the fall of the apartheid regime.

 The Three Failures (2006), a sequel to Wandering Marxwards, was shot in three cities embodying the failure of the three major political ideologies of the 20th century (the past failure of communism in Riga, the current failure of social-democracy in Malmö, the upcoming failure of capitalism in New York).
 It features Blum dressed up as a whimsical explorer, half-boss and half-worker.

 Ciao Ghatoul (2007) is a tongue-in-cheek video documenting a day in the life of an Israeli man who, upset with the constant meows of a neighbouring cat, decides to abduct it and deport it to the West Bank, beyond the «separation wall», a journey made difficult because of the Israeli occupation.

-In 2010, he collaborated with Bosnian artist Damir Niksic on a touching tribute to silent film (and to the 1984 Sarajevo Olympics!).
+In 2010, he collaborated with Bosnian artist Damir Niksic on a touching tribute to slapstick silent film (and to the 1984 Sarajevo Olympics!): "Oriental Dream".

 The Psychics series should also be mentioned.
 In an attempt at collecting information "beyond the limitations of rational discourse", he hires a psychic to come over to his place and read the space.
 He videotapes the reading in one single shot.
 Completely experimental by nature, these videos range from amazing to boring, depending on the style, acting and charisma of the psychic.
 There are 8 chapters so far since 2003: Cape Town (private residence), Chicago (Austrian studio), Malmoe (Rooseum center for contemporary art), Amsterdam (De Appel center for contemporary art), New York (private residence), Vienna (private residence), Rotterdam (Fotomuseum) and New York (Sculpture Center).